 Terminal: When an organization has declined too far, a turnaround is unsuccessful, or a start-up never finds its place, an organization enters the terminal stage.
 Once leadership has lost interest and motivation, and funding and staff have dwindled, this organization faces three options: closing, merging, or giving programs to another nonprofit.
 Often, the board (with a limited number of members remaining) is left to keep the organization alive through the decision-making process.
 To keep in mind:

 GCN’s Nonprofit Consulting Group has extensive experience working with nonprofits to determine lifecycle stages, plan effective next steps, and assist in taking action.
-(We even developed a short quiz as a way to assess your organization yourself: You can take the five-question lifecycle state assessment now.)

 In our work, we often find that when an organization is experiencing internal conflict, this framework can help redirect the conversation by focusing strategic issues, defining opportunity, and illuminating your organization’s “normal.”
 Try out a dialogue about nonprofit lifecycle stages among your colleagues – we’ll look forward to helping you advance that discussion.